-Saint Catherine Center for Special Needs oversees a unified pastoral and educational support for individuals with disabilities while serving as a centralized resource for the Diocesan community.
+Rooted in Gospel values that affirm the dignity of every person, Saint Catherine Center for Special Needs provides unified pastoral and educational support for individuals with disabilities, and serves as a centralized resource for the Diocesan community.

-Through direct service at Saint Catherine Academy or our Adult Day Program and support with Inclusive Support in the Catholic Schools or Parish and Community Outreach, the Center strives to foster the educational, spiritual and social well being of individuals with disabilities.
+Through direct service at Saint Catherine Academy or our Adult Day Program, and support in the Parishes or Catholic Schools for faith formation, The Center strives to foster the educational, spiritual and social well-being of people with disabilities.

 We respect the dignity and diversity of each person.

 We serve people of all races, ethnicities, faiths, and economic backgrounds.

 We focus on the total well-being of each person we serve.

 We create a supportive and welcoming atmosphere, where each person feels a sense of belonging.

 We celebrate the abilities and successes of each person.